appseconnect/docs/_posts/Transformation/Mapping Techniques/Quickstart/2019-03-01-working-with-schemas-action-filter.md

 ![importing-schema3](/staticfiles/Transformation/media/importing-schema3.png)
 6. For the XML/JSON format, the user needs to upload the file that supports the respective formats.
 For XML, the user needs to upload XML file and for JSON, the JSON file needs to be uploaded.
-7. The parent node of provided in the file is needed to be provided in the ELEMENT field.
+7. The parent node of the file is needed to be provided in the ELEMENT field.
 ![importing-schema4](/staticfiles/Transformation/media/importing-schema4.png)
 In this case, the parent is items, therefore the Element should be items.
 ![importing-schema5](/staticfiles/Transformation/media/importing-schema5.png)